+Spring cleaning to lower electric bills.
 Spring is a time of renewal.
 The days are warmer and gradually getting longer.
 Trees, shrubs, and lawns, are returning to growth mode.
 It is also a time where we do our traditional spring cleaning and invest some time in home projects.
 In addition to making sure you have a low electricity rate, adding a few energy-conscious actions to your chore list can go long way to lowering your home electricity costs.

 Reverse Ceiling Fan Rotation